Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 ## Tip 2: Classify Repositories with Topics at Contoso

-At Contoso, we utilize GitHub's **topics** feature to classify and organize our repositories effectively.
+At Contoso, we utilise GitHub's **topics** feature to classify and organize our repositories effectively.
 Topics are labels that can be added to repositories to help categorize and discover projects.
 They are a great way to organize and group repositories based on their purpose, technology stack, or any other relevant criteria.

 ### How to Add Topics